日本語 flag

 mail

 The movie MINAMATA was released in Japan nationwide on 23rd September, 2021.
 The author of this webpage, Norio Iriguchi, watched it at a TOHO Cinema theater with expectations for the public good offered to the present society.
 The movie began with a noticeable sign reading "based on true events."
-Producing a film about the actions taken by Chisso Corporation is an important undertaking.
+It is an important undertaking to produce a film about the actions taken by Chisso Corporation and damage caused by the inaction of the government and Kumamoto Prefecture.
 It should be work that should be celebrated.
 Here are impressions the author had and actions the author took afterwards.

 Born and raised in Minamata, the author's overall impression of the movie was a series of feeling of wrongness, substantially from the beginning to the end.
 The variety of trees and plants and houses in the movie were all different from those in Minamata.
 No stone house with tatami rooms was actually found in Minamata.
 No police officials actually searched private houses without showing warrants or beat up people there even in those days.